tqdm/tqdm/README.rst

-``tqdm`` supports nested progress bars, you just need to specify the `nested=True` argument for all tqdm instantiations except the **outermost** bar.
+``tqdm`` supports nested progress bars, you just need to specify the `nested=True` argument for all tqdm instantiations except the **outermost** bar, which should specify `nested=x` where x is the total number of nested loops to correctly place the cursor after the bars finish.
 Here's an example:

 .. code:: python

     from tqdm import trange
     from time import sleep

-    for i in trange(10, desc='1st loop', leave=True):
+    for i in trange(10, desc='1st loop', leave=True, nested=3):
         for j in trange(5, desc='2nd loop', leave=True, nested=True):
             for k in trange(100, desc='3nd loop', leave=True, nested=True):
                 sleep(0.01)